nagypeterjob-edu/resource-generator/README.md

 Application overrides, Spinnaker pipeline deployer

 **gen** generates Helm values files, Spinnaker pipeline and application templates for input resources.
 When `--bucket` flag is defined, **gen** looks for previously generated resources in remote location and compares it to the local hash.
-If the hashes are identical, there is no need to re-generated & re-upload the helm values file.
+If the hashes are identical, there is no need to re-generate & re-upload the helm resource.
 Spinnaker application & pipeline templates will always be updated.

 ## Expected directory structure